NoSuchProcess/pcb-rnd/tests/README.txt

 configure.ac at the top level of the source tree.

 ----------------------------------------------------------------------
-Add the new files to git
+Add the new files to svn
 ----------------------------------------------------------------------